ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/querying/faceted-search.dotnet.markdown

 * Aggregation of data is available for an index-field per unique Facet or Range item.
   For example:
   * Get the total number of UnitsInStock per Brand
-  * Get the highest Megapixels value for documents that cost between 200 & 400
+  * Get the highest MegaPixels value for documents that cost between 200 & 400

 * The following aggregation operations are available:
   * Sum